SangResidata/SangResidata/README.md

 - **Data Engineering in Azure and GCP** for building robust ETL Pipelines.
 - *N8N* for automation and reducing repetitive task.
 - Exploring openclaw fora automation.
-- Exploring vibecoding in kiro.
+- Exploring vibecoding with kiro.
 - **Japanese Language** for better communication and learn their culture.